 What types of websites can be used to improve executive reputation?

-In order to improve your executive reputation, look for profile and interview sites that can be edited by you (meaning you have control over what is said about you online), and they perform well in search results.
+In order to improve your executive reputation, look for profile and interview sites that you can edit (meaning you have control over what is said about you online), and they perform well in search results.

 What websites can I use to build my executive reputation?